Stock Menu Stock Issues Spinoff Shares Stock Decoder Where is my stock? Unclaimed property Admins and Brokers Cost Basis Taxes Index of Stock Pages

-1. How many shares of which HP-related companies should I have?
+How many shares of which companies should I have?
+How much cash should I have received?

 The information on this site was developed by a team of former employees using archived SEC filings, contemporaneous press releases, and investor information often no longer available on the HP website.

-Depending on when and how you acquired stock, you may now have stock in up to six HP-related companies in various accounts -- or have missed cash payouts.
+Depending on when and how you acquired HP or HPE stock, you may now have stock in up to five (formerly seven) completely separate HP-related companies -- usually in multiple accounts -- and may have missed cash payouts.

 Step 1: In the table below, compare the date when you first acquired HP stock with the dates of these major HP-related stock events.
 This indicates the public companies you should have shares in based on your purchases of HP stock (if if happens that you never sold any of the HP spinoff shares.)